This is the final study in this series on characteristics of wisdom that set the Wise Virgins apart from the Foolish Virgins.

 Blessed are the undefiled in the way, who walk in the law [Torah] of Yahuwah.
 (Psalms 119:1)

-Thy righteousness is an everlasting righteousness, and thy law [Torah] is the truth.
+Your righteousness is an everlasting righteousness, and Your law [Torah] is the truth.
 (Psalms 119:142)

-Great peace have they which love thy law [Torah]: and nothing shall offend them.
+Great peace have they which love Your law [Torah]: and nothing shall offend them.
 (Psalms 119:165)

 These Scriptures teach us that obedience to Yahuwah’s Torah is the source of many rewards: blessings, truth, peace, and integrity.

-In Psalms 19:7-11, King David reveals that a ‘great reward’ comes through keeping the Torah, the testimonies, the statutes, the commandments, and the judgments of Yahuwah:
+In Psalms 19:7-11, King David reveals that a ‘great reward’ comes through keeping the Torah:

-Moreover by them is thy servant warned: and in keeping of them there is great reward.
+Moreover by them (the words of Torah) is Your servant warned: and in keeping of them there is great reward.
 (Psalms 19:11)

 Let’s see what this great reward is.